Dr. Robert Gates

 Robert Gates served as the 22nd secretary of defense (2006-2011).
 He is the only secretary of defense in U.S. history to be asked to remain in office by a newly elected President.
 Dr. Gates served eight U.S. presidents across both parties.

 On Gates’s last day in office, President Barack Obama awarded him the Presidential Medal of Freedom, America’s highest civilian honor.

 Before becoming secretary of defense in 2006, Gates was the president of Texas A&M University, one of the nation’s largest universities.
 Prior to assuming the Texas A&M presidency on August 1, 2002, he served as interim dean of the George Bush School of Government and Public Service at Texas A&M from 1999 to 2001.

 Gates joined the Central Intelligence Agency in 1966 and spent nearly 27 years as an intelligence professional.
-During that period, he spent nearly nine years at the National Security Council, the White House, serving four presidents of both political parties.
+During that period, he spent nearly nine years on the National Security Council at the White House, serving four presidents of both political parties.

 Gates served as director of Central Intelligence from 1991 until 1993.
 He is the only career officer in CIA’s history to rise from entry-level employee to director.
 He served as deputy director of Central Intelligence from 1986 until 1989 and as assistant to the president and deputy national security adviser at the White House from January 20, 1989 until November 6, 1991, for President George H.W.
 Bush.